 Some of the preventative safety measures include a robust battery box, an efficient cooling system, and protective design and control features.
 Flame-retardant additives can be used in either the electrolyte or separator to improve the battery’s thermal stability and prevent it from igniting in the first place.

-Should the preventative safety measures fail, the second line of defence includes fail-safe measures aimed at stopping or decreasing damage from thermal runaway.
+Should the preventative safety measures fail, the second line of defense includes fail-safe measures aimed at stopping or decreasing damage from thermal runaway.
 One of these measures is separator shutdown.
 An advantage of using a gel polymer separator is that it also acts as a thermal fuse.
 The separator will melt and its structure will break down long before the battery’s temperature reaches the threshold for thermal runaway.
 This stops the transport of lithium ions, effectively shutting down the battery cell.
 The only issue is that the separator takes time to collapse, so separator shutdown will not fully stop all chemical reactions and the temperature can continue to rise – and thermal runaway can continue.

 At this point, flammable gases will accumulate inside the battery, further increasing pressure and temperature.
 Thermal runaway can no longer be stopped, and so safety measures to limit the impact come into play.
 A venting mechanism will release these gases in a controlled way rather than in an uncontrolled explosion.
 It will also release heat and pressure from the battery to reduce the risk of a short circuit or battery rupture.